 Jennifer has served as an Assistant Venue Manager at Sundance Film Festival’s New Frontier, Volunteer Manager at the Columbus International Film+Video Festival, and Volunteer Coordinator at the IMERSA Summit..
 She helped found Make Nashville, serving as Board Secretary and Director of Education for that organization.
 Ms. Deafenbaugh has also presented at the Tennessee Women in Science, Technology, and Research Conference for high school youth, and the Arts and Business Council’s Creative Exchange.
 She helped launch The Fuse Factory Digital Media Arts Lab in Columbus, Ohio, and helped operate the Weinland Park Community Computer Lab.

-For her own work, Ms. Deafenbaugh has been a Greater Columbus Arts Council Artist Support Grant Recipient, an EYEO Festival fellow, and she has received a Graduate Research Grant to study interaction techniques for live performance.
-She is proficient in a variety of programming languages for data analysis and creative coding, in several 2-D and 3-D animation tools, and in a variety of graphic design applications.
+Ms. Deafenbaugh has been a Greater Columbus Arts Council Artist Support Grant Recipient, an EYEO Festival fellow, and she received a Graduate Research Grant to study interaction techniques for live performance.
+She is proficient in a variety of programming languages for data analysis and creative coding, in 2-D and 3-D animation tools, and in a variety of graphic design applications.

-For fitness and fun, Jennifer studies aerial arts including aerial hoop and silks, and early 20th century swing dance styles.
-She also doodles, builds planetariums, gardens, cooks, welds, woodworks, creates projection-mapped visuals and plays the ukulele.
+For fitness and fun, Jennifer dances, focusing on aerial fabrics and lyra.
+She also occasionally enjoys salsa and swing dancing.
+She constantly doodles, sometimes builds planetariums, gardens, cooks, welds, works with wood, works with leather, and plays the ukulele.

 You can view her portfolio at: